obrasier/obrasier.github.io/_posts/2020-06-10-neeerd-pledge.md

                   1     1
     Name: maximum, dtype: int64

+...
+I still have no idea what that first column even is.
+Some indexy-thingo-maybe.
+Oh well, who cares, certainly not me 🤷‍♂️

 One shortcoming of this current implementation is underneath it all I'm calling `get_max_consecutive` for each group.
 So we only ever discover the maximum number of matches, not all the available matches, as well as the maximum.
 I can probably be convinced to add this.
 But I've worked on this for longer than is reasonable already.

 Okay, extra conditions also works with teams.